-By limiting the four Ts, an organisation erodes its most valuable asset: intrinsic motivation.
-So, in Pink’s opinion, to achieve maximum motivation in the 21st Century, people must have autonomy over their tasks.
+At the core of his concept of motivation is “The Four Ts”, which is the autonomy over the Task, Time, a Team and a Technique.
+Taking this autonomy away has significant consequences because, as Pink argues, it erodes a highly valuable asset: intrinsic motivation.
+So, in Pink’s opinion, to achieve maximum motivation in the twenty-first century, people must have autonomy over their tasks.
 But how is this achieved?

-There is no nastier or more misused disincentive in the arsenal of a manager than bad scheduling.
-Too often, employees suffer at the hands of an unrealistic schedule; bad schedules create bad social contracts.
-No-one can be motivated by a schedule in which they have no belief or even any ownership, and teams often have to take toxic measures to meet unrealistic schedules, which is absolutely counterproductive.
+There is no nastier or more misused disincentive in the arsenal of a manager than bad project planning.
+Too often, employees suffer at the hands of an unrealistic schedule; and bad schedules create bad social contracts.
+No-one can be motivated by a project management plan in which they have no belief or even any ownership, and project teams often have to take toxic measures to meet unrealistic schedules, which is absolutely counterproductive.
 Yet, as obvious as these things are, the bad practices don’t go away.

-This is where the social project management movement comes in.
-It is a growing effort to fix the issues of traditional management, standing on the significant shoulders of pioneers of social design; those who drove innovation for platforms like Twitter, Facebook and Wikipedia.
-These people are shedding light on the fact that project life can be made more efficient and more effective by making it more fun.
+This is where cloud based social project management software comes in.
+It facilitates the growing effort to fix the issues of traditional management, standing on the significant shoulders of pioneers of social design; those who drove innovation for platforms like Twitter, Facebook and Wikipedia.
+These people are shedding light on the fact that the core principles of project management

 1. Collaboration and projects cannot be separated

 A project is the means by which an organisation gets things done.
-Every project is the embodiment of aims, objectives, deliverables, plans, resources, purpose and promises.
-Any conversation and content that is unrelated to projects amounts to nothing more than entertainment.
-If this was not the case, everyone would need nothing more than the Facebook Corporate Edition as their intranet software and everything would be perfect.
-Social features by themselves, disconnected from projects, have no structure and lack direction.
+Every project is the embodiment of aims, objectives, deliverables, plans, resources, purpose, and promises.
+Any conversation and content that is unrelated to projects amounts to nothing more than entertainment (which is great for building company culture; not so great for making project progress).

-3. There must be maximum transparency
+3. Encourage maximum transparency

-Your team is full of smart people, so you waste their talents by limiting their opportunities to connect and communicate ideas.
+Your team is full of smart people with a range of skill sets, so you waste their talents by limiting their opportunities to connect and communicate ideas.
 Their focus becomes too narrow, and their motivation and productivity suffer.
 Through transparency, you will create more motivation, greater engagement and, ultimately, maximum innovation.

 Then, aggregate information intelligently for managers.
-Have faith in people to make smart contributions, but maintain a public audit trail to ensure there is accountability (not unlike Wikipedia).
+Have faith in people to make smart contributions, but maintain a public audit trail for tracking progress to ensure there is accountability.

-5. Estimate and schedule realistically
+5. Estimate and schedule projects realistically

 With economic and political challenges profoundly affecting the modern climate, now is the perfect opportunity to remodel the way we function around the core principle of self-direction.
 Going back to Daniel Pink, he speaks of a “Results Only Work Environment”; a future we could all benefit from.
 The change towards this can be accelerated through the insistence that project management tools are evolved to fit the way we do our work, rather than the other way around.